Pageboy/pageboy.github.io/_portfolio/olive-arcs.md

 ![Olive Arcs in the Studio](https://live.staticflickr.com/65535/54085074452_a3de9ac538_h_d.jpg "Olive Arcs in the studio")

-**Varnished giclée print on 3 panels, bolted together - overall 915mm x 566mm**
+**UV varnished archival ink on fine art paper bonded to 3 panels, bolted together - overall 915mm x 566mm**

 ![On the wall in the studio](https://live.staticflickr.com/65535/54192320652_2cd039d062_h_d.jpg "On the wall in the studio")